Reaction times are as bad as when under the influence of alcohol

 When participants in a study slept barely six hours for a week, their gene expression was disturbed.
 This disturbance affects the hormones that are released on a 24-hour basis, thereby bringing the human body's «inner clock» into disarray.
 It is assumed that this inhibits cells throughout the body from regenerating properly, weakens the immune system and makes it harder for the body to compensate for stress.

-A lack of sleep affects glucose tolerance – a fact proven by several studies.
+Research suggests that a lack of sleep influences a person’s glucose tolerance.
 According to these studies, people who sleep less than six hours have higher blood sugar levels.
-After one week of insufficient sleep, some study participants already had a metabolic condition similar to that of a diabetic.
+After one week of sleep deprivation, some study participants already had a metabolic condition similar to that of a diabetic.

-It can be seen that getting too little sleep has a whole range of consequences that are directly associated with the sleep deficit.
-The consequences of insufficient sleep also lead to long-term illnesses.
+It can be seen that not getting enough sleep has a whole range of consequences that are directly associated with the sleep deficit.
+The consequences of sleep deprivation also lead to long-term illnesses.
 When a group of researchers from the US put together the results of a number of studies, one conclusion was that a chronic sleep deficit increases the risk of diabetes mellitus and cardiovascular diseases.
-Large-scale studies like this clearly show that people who sleep too little are more likely to die earlier.
+Large-scale studies like this clearly show that people who don’t get enough sleep are more likely to die earlier.
 However, the problem with such studies is that there is also a section of the population that are less sensitive to insufficient sleep.
 The studies therefore merely show a tendency, but cannot speak for the individual.

 Varies from person to person

-The study at the University of Pennsylvania confirms what many experts say: people react very differently to insufficient sleep.
-While some displayed only minimal cognitive deficits in their attention levels, a third of those studied reacted extremely sensitively and could hardly concentrate.
+Expert opinion says that people react very differently to insufficient sleep.
+There are some who react extremely sensitively and can barely concentrate when suffering from sleep deprivation, while others notice only minimal cognitive deficits.
 According to Serge Brand, psychologist and sleep researcher at UPK Basel, «the decisive factor is not so much the duration of sleep, but the subjectively perceived quality of sleep».
+Also worth mentioning is that sleep quality is closely related to a person’s sleeping pattern and phases.